Lion and Sun: Nationalistic interpretation

 It was also during this time that he had the Sun Throne, the imperial throne of Iran, constructed.

-In the 19th century, European visitors at the Qajar court attributed the lion and sun to remote antiquity, which prompted Mohammad Shah Qajar to give it a "nationalistic interpretation."
+In the 19th century, European visitors at the Qajar court attributed the Lion and Sun to remote antiquity, which prompted Mohammad Shah Qajar to give it a "nationalistic interpretation."
 In a decree published in 1846, it is stated that "For each sovereign state an emblem is established, and for the august state of Persia, too, the Order of Lion and Sun has been in use, an ensign which is nearly three thousand years old—indeed dating from before the age of Zoroaster.
 And the reason for its currency may have been as follows.
 In the religion of Zoroaster, the sun is considered the revealer of all things and nourisher of the universe [...], hence, they venerated it".
 This is followed by an astrological rationale for having selecting the "selected the sun in the house of Leo as the emblem of the august state of Persia."
-The decree then claims that use of Order of the Lion and Sun had existed in pre-Islamic Zoroastrian Iran until the worship of the sun was abolished by Muslims.
-Piemontese suggests that in this decree, "native political considerations and anachronistic historical facts are mixed with curious astrological arguments" At the time, the lion and sun symbol stood the state, the monarchy, and the nation of Iran, associated all with a pre-Islamic history.
+The decree then claims that use of Order of the Lion and Sun had existed in Zoroastrian Zoroastrian Iran until the worship of the sun was abolished by Muslims.
+Piemontese suggests that in this decree, "native political considerations and anachronistic historical facts are mixed with curious astrological arguments" At the time, the Lion and Sun symbol stood the state, the monarchy, and the nation of Iran, associated all with a pre-Islamic history.